slipstream/SlipStreamDocumentation/docs/tutorials/ss/images.rst

 - Running a firewall within your images (and components) and/or
-- Specifying a different security group in your image definitions (the referenced sequrity groups should be present on the cloud).
+- Specifying a different security group in your image definitions (the referenced security groups should be present on the cloud).

 In production, you should take every opportunity to secure your running systems.
 In the interests of simplicity, this tutorial does